maxja/rustok/chapters/ch01-introducing-rust/README.md

 6. Iterator can be produced from array via `.iter()` method.
 7. `&` is a reference prefix in Rust.
 It is used to create a reference to a value, which allows you to access the value without taking ownership of it (only for reading).
 8. `println!` is a macro that prints formatted text to the console, where `{}` is a placeholder for a value that will be inserted into the string.

+Introduce `print_penguin_profiles` function (from ch 1.5).

+1. `\` backslash character after the open double quotes (`"`) is used to disable newline characters in the multi-string literal.
+This is useful when you want to include a newline character in a string literal without actually starting a new line in the code.
+2. String variable have a builtin method `.lines()` which returns an iterator over the lines of the string.
+3. To get index of each line, you can use `.enumerate()` method on the iterator returned by `.lines()`.
+And for accepts a closure that takes two arguments: the index and the line itself.
+4. `if` statement doesn't need to have parentheses surrounding the condition.
+5. `continue` keyword is used to skip the rest of the loop body and move on to the next iteration.
+Assume that `break` keyword is used to exit the loop prematurely.
+6. Variable declaration can specify the type of the variable, after the colons `:` following the name.
+7. `Vec` is a collection type, represents a dynamic array of elements of the same type.
+Type of the elements specified in triangle brackets `<T>`.
+8. `_` is a infer type specifier, which allows the compiler to infer the type of the variable based on assigned value.
+9. Functions in Rust can be used as first-class citizens.
+10. `cfg!` is a macro to check the configuration of the build environment.
+11. `eprintln!` is a macro that prints formatted error messages to the standard error stream, as opposed to `println!` which prints to the standard output stream.
+12. Elements of the vector can be accessed using index in square brackets.
+13. Variable declaration-assignment can happen in condition block.
+14. Builtin method `.parse()` specifies the type of the parsed value in the angle brackets `<T>`.
+15. `Ok` is a one of validation-capturer, `Err` is an another one.
+It allows to skip ill-formatted input.
+16. `#[allow(dead_code)]` is an attribute that allows the compiler to ignore the warning about unused code.
+17. `cargo run` will compile and run the program with debug information.
+And `cargo run --release` will compile and run the program with optimizations enabled, ignoring `cfg!(debug_assertions)` block.

 ## Questions